Best Things to do in Lisbon: Complete City Guide

 Drink and Dine in Bairro Alto

-This picturesque district leads somewhat of a double life.
+This picturesque district leads somewhat of a double life and one of the best things to do in Lisbon is to see each side of it.
 Almost deserted in the day, once the sun goes down, the streets tell a completely different story.

 During the day, fascinating historical sites, bright and colourful street art and delicious food from around the world line the streets of Bairro Alto.

-In the evening, Bairro Alto transforms into one of Lisbon’s most vibrant nightlife areas.
-The narrow cobbled-lanes are full of life with people of all ages, backgrounds and lifestyles spilling out of the tiny bars enjoying the mild evenings, drink in hand.
+In the evening, watch the district transform into one of Lisbon’s most vibrant nightlife areas.
+The narrow cobbled lanes are buzzing with people of all ages, backgrounds and lifestyles spilling out of the tiny bars enjoying the mild evenings, drink in hand.

-You’ll also find a horde of traditional restaurants and Fado Houses in this area so if partying isn’t your thing, you can still experience a truly authentic side of Lisbon here.
+You’ll also find a ton of traditional restaurants and Fado Houses in this area so if partying isn’t your thing, you can still experience a truly authentic side of Lisbon here.

 The quaint yellow rickety trams you see rattling and screeching through Lisbon’s narrow streets have become a symbol of Portugal’s coastal capital.
 Their unique aesthetic draws visitors aboard and riding on one of these is most definitely one of the best things to do in Lisbon.

-There are many iconic historical sites to tick off along this route so if you’re sick of walking Lisbon’s hills, get yourself on this tram!
-(Get here early, by mid-morning expect long queues.)
+There are many iconic historical sites to tick off along Route 28 so if you’re tired of walking up and down hills, hop aboard.
+This is one of the most popular things to do in Lisbon so get here early.
+By mid-morning expect long queues.

-However, Alfama’s tram tracks are the world’s steepest and even the single carriage turning corners only just misses the edges of the ancient buildings!
+Alfama’s tram tracks, however, are the world’s steepest and even the single carriage turning corners only narrowly misses the edges of the ancient buildings!

 Located in the cooling hills of the Serre de Sintra, you’ll find extravagant colourful palaces, ancient castles, breathtaking viewpoints, enchanting forests and so much more!

-The highlight of any day trip to Sintra is Pena Palace.
-This flamboyant palace, that looks like it’s been plucked straight out of a fairytale, was commissioned by King Ferdinand II in 1842 as a summer residence to escape the heat from the lowlands.
+One of the top things to do in Lisbon and a highlight of any Sintra visit is Pena Palace.
+This flamboyant palace looks like it’s been plucked straight out of a fairytale.
+It was commissioned by King Ferdinand II in 1842 as a summer residence to escape the heat from the lowlands.

-It’s the most beautiful amalgamation of different design styles ranging from Gothic to Romanesque, Renaissance and Neoclassical.
+It’s a spectacular amalgamation of different design styles ranging from Gothic to Romanesque, Renaissance and Neoclassical.

 As you weave your way through the enchanted forest’s maze of paths, allow time to climb to the highest summit in the Serra de Sintra.
 Cruz Alta rewards visitors with wonderful views over the forest to the colourful assortment of towers protruding through the forest.

-Another must-do day trip from Lisbon is to the little fishing village Cascais.
-If your legs are in need of a break from all of Lisbon’s hills, Cascais is perfect as it’s pretty much flat!
+Another of the top day trips from Lisbon by train is to the quaint fishing village Cascais.
+If your legs are needing a break from Lisbon’s hills, Cascais is perfect as it’s pretty much flat.
 It’s also known for its beautiful sandy beaches and marina; the ideal place for some relaxation.

-Within the town, there are some fascinating museums, glamorous 19th-century mansions and alluring parks.
+In the town are some fascinating museums, glamorous 19th-century mansions and charming parks.
 Cascais is also known for its seafood with an excellent choice of restaurants and cafes.

 Our Top Tip: find a restaurant away from the main centre of the town; they’re considerably cheaper.
-We found the most adorable little restaurant on a side street with delicious seafood that cost next to nothing.
-With it, we had a carafe of wine that cost €3!!
+We found the cutest restaurant on a side street with delicious seafood that cost next to nothing.
+A carafe of wine cost us €3!!

-While you’re here, something you should definitely make the effort to see is the powerful ‘Boca do Inferno’ (meaning ‘Hell’s Mouth’).
+While in Cascais, see the powerful ‘Boca do Inferno’ (meaning ‘Hell’s Mouth’).
 This phenomenon earned its name from the vigorous waves that pound into the cave.

-To get here, it’s a 1.5km walk along the coast from the lighthouse in town offering spectacular views of the rugged coastline.
+To reach Boca do Inferno, walk 1.5km along the coast from the lighthouse in town offering spectacular views of the rugged coastline.

 Get Lost in Alfama

-Alfama is the oldest and most picturesque district in Lisbon with its labyrinth of elegant, narrow, cobblestone alleyways, captivating viewpoints and the sounds of Fado.
+Alfama is Lisbon’s oldest and most picturesque district with its labyrinth of elegant, narrow, cobblestone alleyways, captivating viewpoints and the sounds of Fado.
 Although today Alfama is one of the most desirable and fashionable districts, its past tells a different story.

-A photographers haven; the tiny cobbled slopes and staircases lead up to breathtaking viewpoints.
-One of the best is Miradouro das, Portas do Sol, with beautiful views over the red roofs out to the Tagus river; a magical place to watch the sunset.
+Alfama is a photographer’s haven with its tiny cobbled slopes and staircases leading up to breathtaking viewpoints.
+One of the best viewpoints in Lisbon is Miradouro das Portas do Sol, with beautiful views over the red roofs out to the Tagus river; a magical place to watch the sunset.

 Our Top Tip: jump on tram 28 to avoid the hills.
-Rattling and screeching through the tiny streets; this provides an alternative way of seeing the postcard-perfect views.
-Popular with locals and tourists, this route is a tourist attraction so expect long queues!
+Rattling and screeching through the tiny streets provides an alternative way of seeing the postcard-perfect views.
+Popular with locals and tourists, this route is one of the busiest things to do in Lisbon so expect long queues by mid-morning.

 Ride a Funicular

-The fact that Lisbon has six trams, three funiculars and one vertical lift just proves how hilly this city is!
-As well as riding the rickety trams, make sure you ride at least one (if not all three) funiculars.
+The fact that Lisbon has six tram lines, three funiculars and one vertical lift just proves how hilly this city is!
+Along with riding the rickety trams, one of the best things to do in Lisbon is to ride at least one (if not all three) funiculars.

-These funiculars look more like normal trams, except they just climb upwards and downwards pulling one another up and down.
-The funiculars are used by both locals and tourists alike and are designed to run the steepest hills in the city.
+These funiculars look like regular trams, except they just climb upwards and downwards pulling one another up and down.
+They’re used by both locals and tourists and run the steepest hills in the city.

-The most well-known of the funiculars is Ascensor da Glória which climbs up from Calçada da Glória to Bairro Alto.
+The most well-known of Lisbon’s funiculars is Elevador da Glória (also known as Glória Funicular) which climbs up from Calçada da Glória to Bairro Alto.
 The ride is only a couple of minutes and at the top, you’ll be looking over Lisbon’s rooftops.

 Elevador da Bica, which ascends a narrow street in the quaint Bica district towards Bairro Alto, is the most picturesque funicular.
 Come here for the iconic Lisbon tram Instagram photos.

-One of the best places to try these exquisite sugary treats is Pastéis de Bélem.
-This is where it all began.
+One of the best places to visit in Lisbon to try these delicious sugary treats is Pastéis de Bélem; where it all began.

-If you don’t fancy queuing to take some tarts away, you should be able to get a table inside fairly easily.
-The building feels like it’s never-ending.
-Rooms lead to more rooms which lead to more rooms…
+If you don’t fancy queuing, you should be able to get a table inside fairly easily.
+The building is deceptively big with rooms leading to more rooms leading to more rooms…

 Visit Torre de Belém

-This UNESCO World Heritage Site is a monument to Portugal’s age of discovery and serves as a symbol to the country.
+Torre de Belém is a UNESCO World Heritage Site and monument dedicated to Portugal’s Age of Discovery and serves as a symbol of the country.
 The delightful fort was built in 1515 to guard the entrance to Lisbon’s harbour and was the starting point for many of the voyages of discovery.

-The tower is in the Belém district reachable either on the train to/from Cascais or on the 15E tram, both from Cais do Sodre in Lisbon.
+The tower is in Belém; one of the best places to visit near Lisbon and is reachable on the train to/from Cascais or on the 15E tram, both from Cais do Sodre in Lisbon.

-The Elevador de Santa Justa carries passengers up 45 metres to the Largo do Carmo.
-Up here, you’ll be treated to some enchanting views over Baixa.
+Elevador de Santa Justa carries passengers up 45 metres to Largo do Carmo.
+Up here, you’re treated to enchanting views over Baixa.

 You’ll probably notice that this lift has some similarities to the Eiffel Tower.
-This is down to Raoul Mesnier du Ponsard, who built it, being an admirer of Gustave Eiffel and his work!
-Bizarrely, this lift can carry 20 people up but only 15 people down…
+Raoul Mesnier du Ponsard, who built the lift, was an admirer of Gustave Eiffel and his work so drew inspiration from him.
+Bizarrely, this lift can carry 20 people up but only 15 people down.

 On either side of the square are two baroque fountains and in the middle is a monument dedicated to the “Soldier King”, Pedro IV.
 At the base of this column are four female figures representing the King’s various qualities; Justice, Wisdom, Strength and Moderation.

-Surrounding the square are many atmospheric cafes and restaurants, with outdoor seating.
-It’s a popular meeting spot for both tourists and locals alike.
+Surrounding Rossio Square are several atmospheric cafes and restaurants, with outdoor seating.
+It’s a popular meeting spot for tourists and locals alike.

 Explore the Padrão dos Descobrimentos